jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

-By utilizing these techniques, an attacker could deploy a webshell into a vulnerable Exchange server, which would allow remote execution of code on the server, the ability to deploy and execute additional malware, and access to execute malware on other machines in the servers domain.
+By utilizing these techniques, an attacker could deploy a webshell into a vulnerable Exchange server, which would allow remote execution of code on the server, the ability to deploy and execute additional malware, and access to execute malware on other machines in the server’s domain.
 In some instances, attackers attempted to make the deployed webshell accessible from other Exchange servers in the affected domain. an ongoing issue in the Windows print Spooler service, was first seen during the early summer of 2021\.
-Two different vulnerabilities were discovered over the course of two months: a.CVE\-2021\-1675 b.CVE\-2021\-34527
+Two different vulnerabilities were discovered over the course of two months:
+ a.
+CVE\-2021\-1675
+ b.
+CVE\-2021\-34527
 While the first vulnerability was merely a local privilege escalation, the second vulnerability had a relatively high CVSS score of 8\.8 and had a stronger attack vector of remote code execution.
-Researchers published different POCs and a series of ways to bypass the patches in scenarios where there were specific system configurations (e.g specific Group Policy).
+Researchers published different POCs and a series of ways to bypass the patches in scenarios where there were specific system configurations (e.g., specific Group Policy).
 Eventually, Microsoft updated both vulnerabilities as remote code execution and issued a very detailed mitigation guide covering all possible scenarios.
 Security researchers will keep finding flaws in widely used products.
-While these exploit kits are providing attackers entrance into organizations environments, securing the endpoints in an organization is a necessary proactive solution to avoid dangerous payloads that may arrive as a second stage in the infection chain.
+While these exploit kits are providing attackers entrance into organization’s environments, securing the endpoints in an organization is a necessary proactive solution to avoid dangerous payloads that may arrive as a second stage in the infection chain.
 ProxyShell
 PrintNightmare
-a new and extremely severe vulnerability was discovered in Apaches logging framework, Log4j2, was first spotted in late 2021\.
-The Log4Shell vulnerability allowed an attacker to remotely execute a command on a vulnerable server simply by encapsulating it in brackets and putting it in the user\-agent header of an HTTP request.
+a new and extremely severe vulnerability was discovered in Apache’s logging framework, Log4j2, was first spotted in late 2021\.
+The Log4Shell vulnerability allowed an attacker to remotely execute a command on a vulnerable server simply by encapsulating it in brackets and putting it in the ‘user\-agent’ header of an HTTP request.
 The simplicity of the exploitation, combined with the popularity of the logging framework, made Log4Shell extremely severe, earning it a CVSS (Common Vulnerability Scoring System) score of 10\.0, the highest a vulnerability can get.
 We explored the vulnerability in detail here.